Product: IKEA® Swedish Meatballs

 3. When the oven is ready, take 12 meatballs straight from the freezer and bake the meatballs in an ovenproof dish for 10 minutes.

 4. Cut the yellow cherry tomatoes into quarters and mix with the salad leaves.
 Drizzle with vinaigrette dressing and lightly season with salt and pepper.

-5. This is the trickiest part of the otherwise very simple recipe.
-Line 12 cups in the muffin pan with grated Parmesan cheese.
+5. Line 12 cups in the muffin pan with grated Parmesan cheese.
 Take 3 strands of pasta, twirl them around your fingers and place them into each muffin cup.
 Sprinkle more cheese over it and put in another batch of pasta.
 Repeat until the muffin cup is around 3/4 full.
 Then, spoon 4 teaspoons of tomato purée into each of the 12 muffin cups.